 Cooperating with Europa Nostra

-The Institute cooperates with Europa Nostra under the 7 Most Endangered Programme to identify monuments and sites under acute danger of neglect or destruction.
+Since 2013, the Institute has been cooperating with Europa Nostra under the 7 Most Endangered Programme to identify monuments and sites under acute danger of neglect or destruction.
 Europa Nostra is the main European NGO dedicated to protecting Europe’s endangered cultural sites and monuments with a large network of members and associated organisations in nearly 50 countries.
 This innovative cooperation mixes the cultural expertise and lobbying work of Europa Nostra with the technical appraisal and rescue planning skills of the EIB and of the Council of Europe Development Bank.

 Both organisations regularly select seven priority sites.
 The EIB/CEB experts carry out on-site missions and produce technical reports on the viability and phasing of the project recuperation as well as on the funding options such as for the Mafra Palace carillons, (Portugal), Romania’s wooden churches, the Bourla Theater in Antwerp (Belgium), the Art Nouveau synagogue in Subotica (Serbia), the Colbert swing bridge in Dieppe (France) or the Kampos of Chios, in Greece or the Constanta Casino (Romania) and the Buzludzha Monument (Bulgaria).

 The initiative increases both the visibility of the cultural importance of the sites and the credibility of the proposed restoration efforts helping to ensure their survival.
 In specific cases the renovation may also call for loans from the EIB and/or grants from EU structural funds.
 The initiative enjoys a high degree of visibility in the European heritage world and covers all regions of Europe.